dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 There is no special miracle, talent, ability to understand quantum mechanics or to imagine electromagnetic fields.
 It comes without practice in reading and learning.
 If you say, you take a ordinary person who is wiling to devote a great deal of time and study and work and think and Mathematics then he has become a scientist.

+One kid says to me, “See that bird?
+What kind of bird is that?”
+I said, “I haven't the slightest idea what kind of a bird it is.”
+He says, “It'a brown-throated thrush.
+Your father doesn't teach you anything!”
+But it was the opposite.
+He [Feynman's father] had already taught me: “See that bird?” he says.
+“It's a Spencer's warbler.”
+(I knew he didn't know the real name.)
+“Well, in Italian, it's a Chutto Lapittida.
+In Portuguese, it's a Bom da Peida… You can know the name of that bird in all the languages of the world, but when you're finished, you'll know absolutely nothing whatever about the bird!
+You'll only know about humans in different places, and what they call the bird.
+So let's look at the bird and see what it's doing — that's what counts.”
+(I learned very early the difference between knowing the name of something and knowing something.)

 Quotes